Sale!

 There are a number of reasons why radar detectoes aren’t illegal here, as discussed here – read more.

-The answer is BOTH.
+• The answer is BOTH.
 New Zealand Police use both radar and laser to detect speeding vehicles.

-Radar is a more common though being installed in police patrol cars, motorbikes, and fixed and mobile speed cameras.
+Radar is more common though, with radar installed in police patrol cars, motorbikes, and fixed and mobile speed cameras.

 Laser is more accurate, but it can only be used by officers who are trained in its use and is used from a stationary, parked vehicle.
+That said, laser can usually be transferred between police vehicles faster and easier, making it more financially effeciant for New Zealand police.

 Read more about the differences between police radar and laser here…